Introduction

 Making Tax Digital (MTD) Expansion

 MTD is expanding further in 2025.
 All VAT-registered businesses must use MTD-compliant software for digital recordkeeping and submissions.
-Additionally, MTD for Income Tax Self Assessment (MTD for ITSA) is now mandatory for self-employed individuals and landlords with income over £30,000.
+From 6 April 2026, MTD for Income Tax Self Assessment (MTD for ITSA) is becoming mandatory for sole traders and landlords with income over £50,000.
+HMRC provides a soft‑landing period during 2026/27, penalties for late quarterly submissions will not apply, but final annual declarations and late payments remain subject to standard penalties.

 Investing in compatible software and learning how to maintain digital records is no longer optional—it’s a regulatory requirement.